zaneschepke/wgtunnel-docs/Writerside/topics/FAQ.md

 ### How do I add a tunnel?

 To add a tunnel, you need either a WireGuard server or a VPN Provider that allows you to export tunnel configs for third party apps.
-This will be in the form of a `.conf` file or a QR code.
+This will commonly be in the form of a <path>.conf</path> file or a QR code.

 ### Does %product% work with Android Auto?